 Risk of damage to or loss of the Goods shall pass to the Buyer:

-- if the Buyer or the Buyer’s Nominee fails to take Delivery of the Goods in accordance with this clause 8.2, the time when the Seller has tendered Delivery of the Goods.
+- if the Buyer or the Buyer’s Nominee fails to take Delivery of the Goods, the time when the Seller has tendered Delivery of the Goods.